Abdul-Azeez060/SnakeAndLadderGame/README.md

 Represents a ladder on the board with a starting and ending position.

+### Snake

+Represents a snake on the board with a starting and ending position.

 ### Player

 Holds player details like name, unique button, and ID.